ah12068/ad-webscraper/README.md

 # ad-webscraper
 My webscraper for AssessmentDay PDFs

-Make sure selenium webdriver is installed using code in terminal:
+Make sure selenium webdriver via Chrome is installed using code in terminal:

 ```